These roasted potatoes with romesco sauce make for a deliciously quick and easy appetizer or snack.

-So I’ve had sweet potatoes on the brain all week, specifically these little sweet potato bites.
-They’re roasted until crisp on the outside and creamy on the inside and served with a spicy side of sun-dried tomato Romesco sauce.
+So I’ve had sweet potatoes on the brain all week, specifically these little roasted potatoes with romesco sauce.
+The sweet potatoes are roasted until crisp on the outside and creamy on the inside and served with a spicy side of sun-dried tomato romesco sauce.

 Maybe it’s the weather, maybe it’s the season, whatever the reason, I’ve been finding myself craving sweet potatoes lately.
 You certainly can’t beat how versatile they are (a sweet potato is good pretty much any time of day, and prepared in an infinite number of ways).
 These sweet potatoes are Japanese sweet potatoes (also known as Asian yams) and they’re a little different from your usual orange variety.
 Starchier and less sweet, they have a light purple skin and a creamy white interior, they also roast up terrifically.